phamtuanchip/mailfilter/README.txt

-  Current search function is not really good user experiences, if have time I will implement more intelligence search action, I mean when user type an email, if it is could not find an existed recode in database it will have suggestion with action to open add spammer form so it should be very convince with user If have more time I will implement another JcrDataStorage for mongoDb it will show my knowledge about mongoDB in action.
+  Current search function is not really good user experiences, if have time I will implement more intelligence search action, I mean when user type an email, if it is could not find an existed recode in database it will have suggestion with action to open add spammer form so it should be very convince with user If have more time I will implement another JcrDataStorage for MongoDB it will show my knowledge about MongoDB in action.
 - Installation steps:

 - 1)Pre-requirement